The Crew had a decent showing

 in Oceanside on August 19-21, 2005 at the Guy Takayama Noseriding and Coaltion

 in the grand masters division.
-Rob Brown won his heat sending
+Rob Brown won his first heat sending

 Kirra Kehoe got second place